moise-lang/npl/README.md

 # npl
 Normative Programming Language (NPL).
-A language to program norms of a multi-agent system.
+A language to program norms for multi-agent systems.